yunseo-kim/yunseo-kim.github.io/_posts/en/2024-06-29-how-to-auto-translate-posts-with-the-claude-3.5-sonnet-api-1.md

 The [prompt engineering guide in the official Anthropic documentation](https://docs.anthropic.com/en/docs/build-with-claude/prompt-engineering/overview) was mainly referenced.

 #### Structuring Using XML Tags
 In fact, this has already been used throughout the previous sections.
-For complex prompts that include various contexts, instructions, formats, and examples, appropriate use of XML tags such as `<instructions>`, `<example>`, `<format>`, etc., can greatly help the language model accurately interpret the prompt and produce high-quality, intended outputs.
+For complex prompts that include various contexts, instructions, formats, and examples, appropriate use of XML tags such as `<instructions>`, `<example>`, `<format>` can greatly help the language model accurately interpret the prompt and produce high-quality, intended outputs.
 The [GENEXIS-AI/prompt-gallery](https://github.com/GENEXIS-AI/prompt-gallery/blob/main/prompt_xml.md) GitHub repository has a well-organized list of useful XML tags for writing prompts, so I recommend referring to it.

 #### Chain of Thinking (CoT) Technique
 For tasks that require a considerable level of reasoning, such as solving math problems or creating complex documents, guiding the language model to think about the problem step by step can greatly improve performance.
 However, this may lead to longer response times, and it's important to note that this technique is not always useful for all tasks.